 When Linda, CEO of Greenville Insurance, asked Gary, Vice President of Melville Manufacturing, for his experience with their accounting firm, she was surprised that his response was based on more than tax and accounting expertise.
-Gary shared how his accounting firm has also had a significant impact on Melville’s culture.
+Gary shared how his accounting firm has also had a significant impact on Melville’s workplace culture.
 He went on to describe how they assisted with hiring their new bookkeeper, created a control system to correct exposure to fraud and developed a compensation system that was in line with industry best practices.

 Gary’s shared experience exemplifies several ways that accountants help their clients evaluate and improve company culture.
 Accounting is more likely to conjure images of spreadsheets and tax forms than team meetings and high fives.
-But your accounting firm knows more about your company culture than you might imagine.
+But your accounting firm knows more about your workplace culture than you might imagine.

 Defining Workplace Culture

 Today, many headlines for hiring and retention articles reference “workplace culture”.
 As competition across all industry sectors is on the rise, companies are realizing that workplace culture plays a significant, although often undetected, role in the success of their business.
 However, it’s often overlooked as day-to-day operating needs take precedence over building a strong workplace environment.